 Rack Safety Inspections

+Keeping your warehouse operating safely and at peak efficiency begins with routine rack inspection and maintenance.
 Rack uprights are bumped and pushed by material handling equipment, beam elevations or pallet loads are readjusted to fit loaded pallets, and components are modified or aisles narrowed to accommodate inventory.
 All of that happens as a matter of running a warehouse, but what doesn’t always happen is regularly inspecting pallet rack systems.
-This is why your warehouse begins to look like a battlefield and this is where REB Storage Systems International can help.
+This's why your warehouse begins to look like a battlefield.

-REPAIR & REPLACEMENT OF DAMAGED COMPONENTS: These shall be replaced by qualified persons following recommended and documented procedures.
+- Repair and Replacement of Damaged Components: These shall be replaced by qualified persons following recommended and documented procedures.
 Repair components must be at least as strong as undamaged components.

-OWNER MAINTENANCE: The owner shall maintain the structural integrity of the installed rack system assuring proper operational and maintenance procedures.
+- Owner Maintenance: The owner shall maintain the structural integrity of the installed rack system assuring proper operational and maintenance procedures.
 Regularly inspect for damage and immediately unload the affected area and replace or repair the damaged column(s), beam(s), and other structural components.

-RACK DAMAGE: Upon any visible damage, the pertinent portions of the rack should be unloaded immediately by the user until the damaged portion is repaired or replaced.
+- Rack Damage: Upon any visible damage, the pertinent portions of the rack should be unloaded immediately by the user until the damaged portion is repaired or replaced.

 Notable Rack System Safety Concerns

-Rips, tears or deflection beyond acceptable limits.
+- Column Damage: Rips, tears or deflection beyond acceptable limits.
 This deflection is greater than ½” or damage that no longer can carry the original rated load.

-Broken welds, missing braces, or braces with rips, tears or deflection beyond acceptable limits.
+- Horizontal & Diagonal Strut Damage: Broken welds, missing braces, or braces with rips, tears or deflection beyond acceptable limits.
 Deflection greater than ½” bent either horizontally or diagonally.

-Sheared or twisted past ½”.
+- Footplate Damage: Sheared or twisted past ½”.
 Resides in earthquake region that require seismic risk modified footplates.

-Using the RMI description, review the manufacturer’s frame capacity charts.
+- Overloaded Beams or Frames: Using the RMI description, review the manufacturer’s frame capacity charts.
 Remember that rated loads refer to an evenly distributed load along the length of the rated member.

-Missing, broken or loose anchors are problematic because each upright footplate, both the front and back, must be anchored to the floor.
+- Anchor Damage: Missing, broken or loose anchors are problematic because each upright footplate, both the front and back, must be anchored to the floor.

-Often, various accessories are missing or damaged, but were originally installed to protect the rack structure or enhance safety.
+- Missing or Damaged Components: Often, various accessories are missing or damaged, but were originally installed to protect the rack structure or enhance safety.
 Typically includes: wall ties, crossbars, cross-aisle ties, wire mesh decks or pallet stops.

-When loaded, the minimum plumbness and straightness (both cross and down aisle) of the frame should be less than ½” per 10’ of height.
+- Leaning Frames: When loaded, the minimum plumbness and straightness (both cross and down aisle) of the frame should be less than ½” per 10’ of height.

-Missing or damaged beams, loose, damaged or missing fasteners.
+- Beam Damage: Missing or damaged beams, loose, damaged or missing fasteners.
 Deficiencies in load locks and snap locks are common and will fail to hold beam end plates in place.
 Load beams secured to withstand 1,000 lbs. of uplift force.

-Decking with exposed jagged edges, dips, or missing pieces can cause serious harm to employees or materials and should be replaced immediately.
+- Damaged Decking: Decking with exposed jagged edges, dips, or missing pieces can cause serious harm to employees or materials and should be replaced immediately.